JiuZ-chn/CursorRegister/README.md

 - `CURSOR_CHANNEL_URL`: For parameter `oneapi_channel_url`

 Please run the Github Action pipeline with the following parameter:
-- `number`: The account number you want to register
+- `number`: The account number you want to register.
-- `max_workers`: Parallelism for threading pool
+- `max_workers`: Parallelism for threading pool.
+Suggest to use `1` in Github Action environment.
-- `Ingest account tokens to OneAPI`: Mark as `☑` to enable One-API service
+- `Ingest account tokens to OneAPI`: Mark as `☑` to enable One-API service.
 - `Upload account infos to artifact`: `☑` for uploeading the artifact and `☑` will skip this step

-(Sometimes `max_workers > 1` does not work in Github Action environment, not sure why it happens)

 ## To do
 1. 支持将注册得到的信息上传至数据库